What is Sum Insured?

 Sum insured is the maximum value for a year that your Insurance Company can pay in case you are hospitalized.
 Any amount above and beyond the sum insured will have to be taken out from your own pocket.
+This works on the principle of indemnity.
+It will cover the loss arising out of the damage caused to you.
+Meaning, compensation received for damage, injury or loss suffered by you.
+Amount agreed on sum insured during purchasing the policy will be the maximum amount you receive in that particular year in case of hospitalization.

 For instance, suppose your sum insured is 2 lacs and you are hospitalized twice in a period of 12 months.
 In the first incident your hospital bill is 70 thousand.
 In the second incident your hospital is 1.5 lac.
 Hence, your total hospital bill for the year is 2.2 lacs.
 The insurance company will pay only 2 lacs of this amount while the remaining 20 thousand need to be cleared by the insured person.